aaltsys/doc-newwares/facility/03_contacts.rst

 Contacts Database Schema
 =============================

-The Contacts database column schema can be found at :ref:`contacts`.
+The Contacts database column schema can be found at :ref:`contacts-schema`.